Phazerous/phazerous-mc-un1/documentation/gathering/main.md

 `Vein` — the overall entity that holds information about the drops, durability, veinType.

-Veins are entities and location where gathering mode starts.
+Veins are entities and veinLocation where gathering mode starts.
 Each vein has unlimited amount of resources, so gathering mode ends when the amount of player's turns are out.

 Collection: `veins`